radanalyticsio/oshinko-s2i/README.md

 ## java ##

-Contains an s2i image for java spark applications and some templates, uses common.
+Contains an s2i image for java applications and some templates, uses common.

 ## scala ##

-Contains an s2i image for Scala Spark applications and some templates, uses common.
+Contains an s2i image for scala applications and some templates, uses common.

 ## Using `release-templates.sh` ##